 Transform your sandbox from a simple box into an inspiring play zone.
 Adding a sunshade or canopy provides crucial UV protection and keeps the area cool on hot days.
 You can also paint the frame a bright, fun color or add stencils.
 Consider a theme, like a construction site with toy trucks and shovels, a beach with seashells and pails, or a dinosaur dig with buried fossils.
 Adding a small bench for seating or a flat edge for building sandcastles makes the space more comfortable and functional for little architects.

-Include Smart Storage
+Add Smart Storage for Toys

 Tired of finding sand toys scattered all over the lawn?
 Smart storage is the answer.
 A bench with a built-in, lift-top compartment is a fantastic two-in-one solution for seating and organization.
 You can also place a waterproof deck box next to the sandbox to store buckets, shovels, and molds.
 Keeping everything in one place makes cleanup a breeze and protects the toys from the elements, so they’re always ready for the next play session.
 A tidy space is a more inviting space, encouraging kids to jump right in and play.